appliedepi/intro_course/README.md

 4)  Click “Create project”

 Voila!
-Check to see that the upper-right corner of this new RStudio shows that it is in the “intro_course” RStudio project.
 This will be the project for ALL of your work in this course.

 ### 3. Download Applied Epi course exercises